Ebook: Douglas Engelbart and Andries van Dam (1960s)

 Alternatively, some historians consider electronic books to have started in the early 1960s, with the NLS project headed by Douglas Engelbart at Stanford Research Institute (SRI), and the Hypertext Editing System and FRESS projects headed by Andries van Dam at Brown University.
-FRESS documents ran on IBM mainframes and were structure-oriented rather than line-oriented; they were formatted dynamically for different users, display hardware, window sizes, and so on, as well as having automated tables of contents, indexes, and so on.
+FRESS documents ran on IBM main frames and were structure-oriented rather than line-oriented.
+They were formatted dynamically for different users, display hardware, window sizes, and so on, as well as having automated tables of contents, indexes, and so on.
 All these systems also provided extensive hyperlinking, graphics, and other capabilities.
 Van Dam is generally thought to have coined the term "electronic book", and it was established enough to use in an article title by 1985.

 FRESS was used for reading extensive primary texts online, as well as for annotation and online discussions in several courses, including English Poetry and Biochemistry.
-Brown's faculty made extensive use of FRESS; for example the philosopher Roderick Chisholm used it to produce several of his books.
-Thus in the Preface to Person and Object (1979) he writes "The book would not have been completed without the epoch-making File Retrieval and Editing System..."
+Brown's faculty made extensive use of FRESS.
+For example the philosopher Roderick Chisholm used it to produce several of his books.
+Thus in the Preface to Person and Object (1979) he writes: "The book would not have been completed without the epoch-making File Retrieval and Editing System..."
 Brown University's work in electronic book systems continued for many years, including US Navy funded projects for electronic repair-manuals; a large-scale distributed hypermedia system known as InterMedia; a spinoff company Electronic Book Technologies that built DynaText, the first SGML-based e-reader system; and the Scholarly Technology Group's extensive work on the Open eBook standard.

 Michael S. Hart (1971)

 Despite the extensive earlier history, several publications report Michael S. Hart as the inventor of the e-book.
-In 1971, the operators of the Xerox Sigma V mainframe at the University of Illinois gave Hart extensive computer-time.
+In 1971, the operators of the Xerox Sigma V mainframe at the University of Illinois gave Hart extensive computer time.
 Seeking a worthy use of this resource, he created his first electronic document by typing the United States Declaration of Independence into a computer in plain text.
 Hart planned to create documents using plain text to make them as easy as possible to download and view on devices.
 After Hart first adapted the U.S. Declaration of Independence into an electronic document in 1971, Project Gutenberg was launched to create electronic copies of more texts, especially books.